Mexico Digital Nomad Visa Guide (2024)

 Guadalajara is a truly amazing city to live in.

-Digital nomads and expats with some kind of Mexico business visa will be thrilled to hear that the cost of living in Guadalajara is moderate.
-The average cost of rent is slightly lower than in other cities, making the city attractive to digital nomads who don’t have high salaries.
+But, best of all — it has a low cost of living.
+The average cost of rent is slightly lower than in other cities, making Guadalajara attractive to digital nomads who don’t have high salaries.

 In your spare time, we recommend visiting various historical sites, museums, restaurants, bars, or numerous festivals in Guadalajara and its surroundings.
-That way, you will learn more about the great history of this part of Mexico and experience the casual spirit and friendliness of the locals.
+That way, you’ll be able to learn more about the great history of this part of Mexico and experience the casual spirit and friendliness of the locals.

 Also, if you believe that tequila is not the answer, but it’s worth a shot, visiting the nearby town called Tequila is a must.
-After all, it is the tequila’s birthplace.
+After all, it is the birthplace of Mexico’s most famous drink.

 Although Guadalajara is much smaller than Mexico City, you will not miss the big city vibes since Guadalajara is alive and kicking 24/7.

-On the other hand, the two main disadvantages of living in Guadalajara are poor public transportation and potential violence between the gangs
+On the other hand, the 2 main disadvantages of living in Guadalajara are poor public transportation and potential violence between the gangs — although the latter rarely happens.

 Where to work in Guadalajara